Donald Trump 2016 presidential campaign: Support for fringe or conspiracy theories

 During his campaign, Trump frequently gave voice to fringe or conspiracy theories.
 Professor Joseph Uscinski, the co-author of American Conspiracy Theories, writes that Trump made "unabashed" and "deft and almost daily use of ... conspiracy narratives" on the campaign trail.
 According to political writer Steve Benen, unlike past political leaders, Trump did not keep fringe theories and their supporters at arm's length.

 Trump, for example, promoted the discredited belief that vaccines can cause autism unless administered according to a lengthened schedule.
-He also alluded to the unfounded notion that President Obama is secretly a Muslim, for example stating that Obama might have attended a particular funeral "if it were held in a Mosque" and saying that "some people" think a Muslim already had been elected president.
-Trump also speculated that Supreme Court Justice Antonin Scalia's death by natural causes, was in truth caused by murder.
+He alluded to the unfounded notion that President Obama is secretly a Muslim.
+Trump also speculated that Supreme Court Justice Antonin Scalia's death by natural causes was murder.

 Refusal to release tax returns

 Trump did not release his personal income tax returns, as nominees traditionally do, and said he does not plan to do so before the November election.
 Before declaring for president he said he would "absolutely" release them if he decided to run for office.
 Early in the 2016 primary process he promised to put out "very big, very beautiful" returns.
 He offered various reasons for not giving out the information.
 He says his lawyers told him not to release the returns because they are being audited.
 He contends that voters are not interested and "there's nothing to learn from them".
 He told one interviewer that his tax rate is "none of your business".
 There is no requirement that presidential candidates release their tax returns but candidates are legally free to do so even when under audit.
 Tax lawyers differ as to whether releasing tax returns is legally advisable for someone like Trump who is under audit.
 According to NPR, tax experts such as New York University Law School professor Daniel Shaviro say that "Trump's lawyers may advise him not to release the returns for legal strategy purposes."